JanuszNowak/MSContributorID/README.md

 # Install
 Open Chrome and go to chrome://extensions/.
 Enable "Developer mode" in the top-right corner.
-Click "Load unpacked" and select the directory where your files are stored.
+Click "Load unpacked" and select the directory where your files are stored in src

 # Test: